Coding - Random Walks

 ig.plot(g, vertex_size=20, vertex_label=np.arange(g.vcount()))

-The transition probability matrix P is given by:
+The transition probability matrix \mathbf{P} is:

 import scipy.sparse as sparse